FilipEller/full-stack-open-blogapp/bloglist-frontend/README.md

 These credentials can be used for testing purposes:

-Username: dante
+username: mary
-Password: secret2
+password: secret1

-Username: mary
+username: dante
-Password: secret1
+password: secret2